Ed94/gencpp/project/Readme.md

 # Documentation

-The library is fragmented into a series of headers and sources files meant to be scanned in and then generated to a tailored format for the target
+The library is fragmented into a series of headers and source files meant to be scanned in and then generated to a tailored format for the target `gen` files.
-`gen` files.

 The principal (user) files are `gen.hpp` and `gen.cpp`.
 They contain includes for its various components: `components/<component_name>.<hpp/cpp>`